darmawandoni6/template-ui-react/templates/next-ts/README.md

 1. Next App V14
 2. Form validation with [react-hook-form](https://react-hook-form.com/)
-3. style use sass
+3. style with use sass
-4. state management use useContext